 Tune in here, or visit our Soundcloud page to access our full playlist and download episodes.

 To read more about the pathways below, download The End of Poverty: Eight Pathways that are Ending Poverty in Canada.
-You can also register for our Oct 20 Ending Working Poverty in BC webinar.

 Paul Born opens Communities Ending Poverty's 2021 End of Poverty national gathering with hope and optimism as he speaks to what Canada has accomplished so far, the changing role of municipalities, and how Saint John and Hamilton have moved the needle toward ending poverty in their communities.